johnsblatter/ms-nos/README.md

 A [fast http non-blocking i/o proxy](https://github.com/workshare/ms-nos-proxy) is available out of the box, and it will automatically expose any public API of the cloud to the external world

 #### How does all this work?
 An internal messaging system is used internally, basedon UDP and HTTP.
 An [http relay](https://github.com/workshare/ms-nos-www) needs to be installed in case your cloud is distribuited across different networks.
-Advanced microservices can expose an endpoint to accept MSNOS messages directly, as you can see in the [java example](https://github.com/workshare/ms-nos-usvc-client) provided:
+Advanced microservices can expose an endpoint to accept MSNOS messages directly, as you can see in the [java example](https://github.com/workshare/ms-nos-usvc-client) provided, and briefly in this sample code:

 ```
   public void handle(HttpExchange exchange) throws IOException {